 What do other brands do?
 What works?
 What doesn’t?
 Where could you do it better?
 Where’s an opportunity to stamp your own brand identity on your email process?

 Start simply.
-A free email client like MailChimp is the perfect starting point for most business, but feel free to shop around.
+A free email client like like MailChimp is the perfect starting point for most business, but feel free to shop around.

 And your email doesn’t have to be a masterclass of design and image.
 Most people write and receive plain text emails, it’s what we’re used to and it has an intimate feel… like someone is talking just to you.
 This could really work well for your business and it means cutting down on lots of formatting and template design work.